PDF download Download Article

 Advertisement

-2. It's the app with a round gray vault icon.
+2. It's the app with a multicolored asterisk.

 3. Depending on your settings, you may have to verify your PIN or approve the download.
 When the download is complete, the "Install" button will change to "Open," and Authenticator's vault icon will be added to your app list.